-> Interplanting is essentially mixing differ-ent crops in the same bed.
-I inter-plant fast-growing crops amidst slower ones, and smaller crops among larger ones.
+Interplanting is essentially mixing different crops in the same bed.
+I interplant fast-growing crops amid slower ones, and smaller crops among larger ones.
 For example, I’ll surround cabbages and broccoli, which grow slowly to a large size, with onions and spring greens, which are smaller and grow quickly.
 As the onions and greens mature and are harvested, there’s more room left for the brassicas.
 Or I’ll grow lettuces close to tomatoes.
-By the time the tomatoes are getting large, I’ll have cut the lettuces (photo, above).
+By the time the tomatoes are getting large, I’ll have cut the lettuces.

-> When planning to interplant, it’s important to think about the growing habits of the different crops.
+When planning to interplant, it’s important to think about the growing habits of the different crops.
 Do they grow upright, or bushy, or trailing?
 How large will they get?
 How long will they take to mature?
 When will you need the bed space for the next rotation?

 Replacing harvested plants with transplants is succession gardening in its purest form.
 Sometimes I fill a hole with the same type of plant.
 Lettuce is a typical example.
 I always keep a supply of lettuce seedlings on hand to fill in spaces left when I cut out mature heads.
 Other times, though, I fill the hole with something else.
 I’ll replace winter chard or beets with tomatoes and spring greens, or put summer squash where I’ve just harvested a cabbage.
 To get the best yield in my garden, I sometimes remove a crop before it’s finished.
 For example, chard can produce well in any mild climate for up to two years, but I usually yank it sooner to make room for other crops.

 Transplants make it all possible